 Hubby decided on scrambled eggs with sides of mushrooms, bacon and avocado (see first picture above).
 The eggs were beautifully creamy, but the mushrooms were actually the star.
 Gently cooked until super-juicy and flavoured with butter, thyme and lots of pepper with just a hint of garlic, and they disappeared real-quick-smart.
 See close-up picture of them above.

 I really fancied a big plate of creamy eggs benedict.
 They didn’t come with mushrooms so I requested them as a side and they worked beautifully!
 Definitely a combo I’ll be ordering again.

 They were the same juicy mushrooms described above and were divine dipped into the indulgent hollandaise sauce.
 The eggs were also poached perfectly runny, so I let the yolks run onto the mushrooms too, like a delicious pure, eggy sauce.
 Divine.

 Miss Poppy got a serve of raisin toast which I cut up into little squares which she completely ignored.
 She preferred to play with her little wind up baby and then sit in her pram for a snooze.
 The raisin toast was actually very nice and was served with really good quality salted butter.
 Hubby and I polished it off slathered liberally with butter, enjoying the subtle spice and chewy crust.

-Last but not least, the coffee was good and the tea was proper loose and served strong, just as I like it.
+Last but not least, the coffee was good, good enough for the Coffee Dorks to mention it and the tea was proper loose and served strong, just as I like it.
 Perci Cafe is well worth a try if you live nearby and don’t need lots of space to dine (2 kids or less).

 Join the Mushroom Mania fun this month from July 1st-31st!